dekoza/mtgpl/MID.rst

    Nightbound (If a player casts at least two spells during their own turn, it becomes day next turn.)

-:mtgtip:`Path to the Festival<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/5/153f545d-bdbf-42c7-837a-a7076bbe5027.jpg?1631285220|https://scryfall.com/card/mid/191/path-to-the-festival?utm_source=api>`
+:mtgtip:`Path to the Festival<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/5/153f545d-bdbf-42c7-837a-a7076bbe5027.jpg?1632661006|https://scryfall.com/card/mid/191/path-to-the-festival?utm_source=api>`
    Search your library for a basic land card, put that card onto the battlefield tapped, then shuffle.
 Then if there are three or more basic land types among lands you control, scry 1.
-(Lok at the top card of your library.
+(Look at the top card of your library.
 You may put that card on the bottom of your library.)

    Flashback |mana_4|\ |mana_g| (You may cast this card from your graveyard for its flashback cost.
 Then exile it.)